After Your Claim is Filed: Claim Processing for Disability Insurance (DI)

 Before you receive benefits, you must first serve a seven-day waiting period (calendar days).
 You will not receive benefits during the waiting period.
 The first payable day is the 8th day of the claim.

 - Notice of Computation (DE 429D).
 The EDD sends you the Notice of Computation (DE 429D) to inform you of your potential weekly and maximum benefit amount based on the wages you earned in your base period.
 Receiving this notice does NOT confirm that you are eligible to receive DI benefits.

 - Benefit Payments and the EDD Debit CardSM

-If you are eligible for benefits: You will be sent a payment notification (DE 2500E) and a California EDD Debit Card for Unemployment and Disability Benefits notification containing the EDD Debit Card three to five business days after your claim is approved.
+If you are eligible for benefits: You will be sent a payment notification (DE 2500E) and a check or California EDD Debit Card for Unemployment and Disability Benefits notification containing the EDD Debit Card three to five business days after your claim is approved.
 Once you receive your debit card, all authorized benefit payments are deposited to the EDD Debit Card account.
 The EDD Debit Card is valid for three years from the date of issue.
 Customers should keep their card until the expiration date of the card has passed.

 For claims beginning on or after January 1, 2019, weekly benefits range from $50 to a maximum of $1,252.
 To qualify for the maximum weekly benefit amount ($1,252) you must earn at least $27,126.67 in a calendar quarter during the base period.